shospodarets/shospodarets.github.io/_posts/2016-04-11-css_apply_rule.md

 So meet a new CSS statement for CSS mixins: `@apply`.

-Let's apply (sorry for a tautology :smile:) our list of rules:
+Let's apply (sorry for a tautology 🙂) our list of rules:

 ```scss
 body{